Suffolk Law's Impact

 The Institute on Legal Innovation and Technology (LIT) provides students with cutting-edge skills that prepare them to deliver legal services using 21st century approaches—from mobile apps to design thinking.

-LIT Lab students create machine learning tools that enable government agencies and other non-profits, and law firms, to do their work better, faster, and cheaper.
+LIT Lab students create machine learning tools that enable courts, government agencies and other non-profits, and law firms, to do their work better, faster, and cheaper.
+The LIT Lab's work has been featured on NBC-Boston, and in The Chronicle of Higher Education and New York Times.

-The LIT Certificate Program is helping to retrain the legal industry.
+The LIT Certificate Program, featured in Bloomberg, is helping to retrain the legal industry.
+The program has drawn students from five continents.

 Access to Justice

-Each year, Suffolk Law students spend tens of thousands of hours on pro bono service, from eviction defense to representing “mom and pop” businesses in intellectual property matters.
+Each year, Suffolk Law students spend tens of thousands of hours on pro bono service, from eviction defense to representing small businesses and inventors in intellectual property matters.
 The Housing Discrimination Testing Program, which uncovers systemic discrimination, regularly makes national headlines for its important work.
 Our Accelerator to Practice Program won the ABA’s top award for innovations that improve access to legal services for moderate-income people.
+The Human Rights & Indigenous Peoples Clinic made national news in 2021 and 2022 with its legal victory on behalf of Indigenous radio broadcasters in Guatemala.